 Hi, I’m Giselle.
-I’m a Vietnamese-Australian writer, journalist and critic, living and working on the unceded lands of the Wurundjeri people of the Kulin Nation in Naarm/Melbourne, via Eora/Sydney.
+I’m a freelance writer, journalist and critic, living and working on the unceded lands of the Wurundjeri people of the Kulin Nation in Naarm/Melbourne, Australia.
+I was born and raised on Dharug land.

-I was an inaugural recipient of The Wheeler Centre’s Next Chapter fellowship in 2018, a fiction judge for the 2021 Victorian Premier’s Literary Awards and the commissioning editor at Feminist Writers Festival from 2018 to 2020.
+I was an inaugural recipient of The Wheeler Centre’s Next Chapter fellowship in 2018 and the commissioning editor at Feminist Writers Festival from 2018 to 2020.

 The cat’s name is Garfunkel.